Don't Force Patients Off Opioids Abruptly, New Guidelines Say, Warning Of Severe Risks

 "The typical rate of discontinuation was one day, which essentially means people were not tapered at all – they were just stopped," Mark says.

-She says the University of Washington study is more evidence that doctors don't feel well-equipped to help patients who are potentially misusing opioids "other than by having them discontinue opioids which resulted in as high or higher opioid death rates."
+She says the University of Washington study is more evidence that doctors don't feel well-equipped to help patients who are potentially misusing opioids, "other than by having them discontinue opioids which resulted in as high or higher opioid death rates."

 At the Seattle clinic, Dr. Merrill says their findings on the risks of discontinuing certain patients did prompt new protocols.